 N.S. fire crews continue battling 'out-of-control' Porters Lake blaze

-PORTERS LAKE, N.S. — Fire crews continue to battle a blaze they say remains "out of control" in a community east of Halifax.
+PORTERS LAKE, N.S. — Nova Scotia fire crews continue to battle an out-of-control blaze that has forced the evacuation of 523 homes in an area east of Halifax.

-Nova Scotia Lands and Forestry says a wildfire that started Saturday in the Porters Lake area is now 30 per cent contained and 45 hectares in size.
+David Steeves of the province's lands and forestry department says the wildfire in the Porters Lake area is now 60 per cent contained and about 50 hectares in size, up from an earlier estimate of 45 hectares.

-Jim Rudderham, the province's acting manager for forest protection, said Saturday that the fire was first reported on the north side of the highway before it was carried by the wind.

-"The wind caught it and it quickly went to the other side of the highway," he said.
+He says some areas are difficult to access, making the battle "a challenge."
+But he says fire crews "are going to bite and claw for every inch."

+Halifax Region fire assistant chief Nadya-Lyse Pare says the outlook looked better Sunday, but that more homes could be evacuated.

+"We are still very involved in a suppression effort, and we're taking this extremely seriously," Steeves said Sunday.

+"The terrain for the firefighters that are in the woods is extremely trying.
+You can imagine some of the large boulders and whatnot that Halifax County is known for.
+So they are dragging lots of equipment up and over that.
+It's difficult work.
+It's tiring work, but they are out there and they're working for the betterment of the people of this area. "

-The Lands and Forestry department also advised Saturday of a province-wide ban on burning, saying fire risk in the province is high because of dry conditions, winds and low humidity.
+Officials also reminded people of a province-wide ban on burning, saying fire risk in the province is high because of dry conditions, winds and low humidity.

 This report by The Canadian Press was first published May 24, 2020.